The ruins of Jerash – Once a prosperous Roman city – Jordan

 On this wide street you can see that it could have been a super modern city.
 There are pavements on both sides of the road, and the wide road itself has manholes in it.
 In other words, there was just a sewage system that disposed of the water and the waste here.
 From the small spaces that I see on the side of this road, I can, with a little imagination, see amazing little shops that sell anything your heart desires.
 Unbelievable, isn’t it?

-At some point, I am at a round square on this road and I can turn left and then I would come out at the baths on the east side, yes heated.
-If I turned left, I would walk to the area above where I later came to an area also with baths.
-These were slightly more modern with smaller rooms where you could take your own bath with your company.
-There was also a large room where you could bathe together, which was perhaps less expensive?
+At one point, I am at a round square on this road and can turn left and then I would come out at the baths on the east side earlier.
+And yes, these were heated.
+These were quite modern with smaller rooms where you could therefore take your own bath with your party.
+There was also a large room where you could bathe together, which was perhaps also less pricey?

 I think it is great to see and read that things could be so neat in those days.
 Waste as we know it, of course, they did not have.
 The waste they had was natural and perished, of course it can always stink but when I read that they had a sewer running under the Cardo, it was very well arranged already!